flyve-mdm/glpi-plugin/README.md

 ## Mysql / MariaDB

-Mosquitto requires an access to the database.
+The DBMS must provide an access to the message queuing server for the authentication process of its clients.
+This server will be configured below; let's focus on the DBMS for now.

-Assuming your DBMS server is not exposed to the world and Mosquitto is on an other server, edit **my.cnf** to listen on **0.0.0.0** instead of 127.0.0.1.
+Assuming your DBMS server is not exposed to the world and the message queuing is on an other server, edit **my.cnf** to listen on **0.0.0.0** instead of 127.0.0.1.

 ```
 bind-address = 0.0.0.0
 ```

+Create a new user in the DBMS able to read only the GLPI's database, and restrict this user to the IP of the future message queuing server.

 ## Mosquitto